MN Valley Trust Debuts Discover Nature App for Minnesota Valley National Wildlife Refuge

 Visitors have a new way to explore the Minnesota Valley National Wildlife Refuge with the introduction of the Discover Nature App, a mobile tour guide and scavenger-hunt style trivia game.
 This development by the Minnesota Valley Trust makes the Refuge the first in the Midwest to offer the app, and the first in the nation to offer Discover Nature in three languages: English, Spanish and Mandarin Chinese.

 The Discover Nature App guides visitors as they explore three units of the Minnesota Valley National Wildlife Refuge: Bloomington (Long Meadow Lake), Rapids Lake and Louisville Swamp.
-The app identifies points of interest through virtual signs and provides information about the Refuge’s diverse wildlife, habitat and history.
+The free app identifies points of interest through virtual signs and provides information about the Refuge’s diverse wildlife, habitat and history.

 A scavenger-hunt style trivia game on the app is fun for all ages to play while at the Refuge.
 Interactive features allow users to upload and share their own sightings and photos of refuge wildlife and habitat and see what users sighted at other national wildlife refuges across America.